pyarya/arysite/src/pages/posts/post-1.md

 ## Step 3: Write your script!
 Now we can write the script that will be run.
 In my case, I am calling a `swaymsg output eDP-1 mode 3072x1920@120.002Hz` inside of a case statement to change my refresh rate whenever my power supply is plugged in.
-When we were figuring this out, I was having an issue where the script was working for basic shell commands like writing ot a file but not executing bianries, this was because we were not caling the proper environment variables.
-You will need to find out what these are for different usecases.
+When we were figuring this out, I was having an issue where the script was working for basic shell commands like writing to a file but not executing binaries, this was because we were not calling the proper environment variables.
+You will need to find out what these are for different use-cases.
 ```bash
 #!/bin/bash